10 Best Adidas Socks Reviewed & Compared

 Added cushioning in forefoot and heel

 Great fit designed with athletes in mind.
-These socks are specialized right/left and have an anatomical formotion design and traxion heels to support natural movement.
-Strategically placed compression and padding provide support where your feet need it most and the climalite yarn expertly wicks away moisture.Read more
+These socks are specialized right and left and have an anatomical formotion design and traxion heels to support natural movement.
+Strategically placed compression and padding provides support where your feet need it most and the Climalite yarn expertly wicks away moisture.Read more

 These High Quarter socks are made of 75% Polyester, 17% Natural Latex Rubber, 9% Spandex, and 5% Nylon.
 They have an anatomical construction that is specific to right vs left with compression around the arch and padding at the forefoot and heel.
 Traxion areas on the sole increase grip to prevent feet from sliding around.